 Moreover, label all of your links so they are easily identifiable.
 For example, social media, official website, any places where people can listen or purchase your music.

 Press and Testimonials

-If you’ve been featured or interviewed in magazines and websites, be sure to include links to any press coverage or short quotes from the release.
+Have you been featured or interviewed on music websites or magazines?
+Be sure to include short quotes and links to any press coverage.
 Also, add any favorable reviews or testimonials from respected industry professionals.
-A few key points of interest will help to build up your profile and presentation.
+A few key points of interest will help build your profile, credibility, and presentation.

 Do you have upcoming tour dates?
 Listing forthcoming gigs, tours, or shows helps booking agents work around your current schedule.
 Additionally, anyone mentioning you on a radio show, podcast or in a blog post can include the dates and help promote them.

 Finally, don’t forget to provide your contact information.
 Include your management teams contact details as well if applicable.